Historia Mundum

 • Economic differences: Belgium, with its burgeoning industrial sector, favored protectionist policies that would shield its nascent industries from foreign competition.
 The Dutch, on the other hand, were primarily engaged in trade and agriculture, and thus advocated for liberal economic policies.

-In August 1830, Belgium declared its independence as a response to the perceived tyranny of the Dutch king.
-In December that same year, Europe’s great powers convened in the London Conference and expressed sympathy to the revolution.
-Austria, Britain, France, Prussia and Russia recognized Belgium’s independence and its establishment as a neutral constitutional monarchy.
-However, the Netherlands turned down this arrangement and tried to forcibly reunify the country in 1831 — failing to do so because of a French intervention.
+In August 1830, Belgian rebels acted against what they saw as the tyranny of the Dutch king.
+In October, the provisional government declared independence.
+In December, Europe’s great powers convened at the London Conference and expressed sympathy for the revolution.
+The conference turned Belgian independence from an internal revolt into a diplomatic settlement by recognizing the new state as a neutral constitutional monarchy.
+The Netherlands rejected this arrangement and tried to reunify the country by force in 1831, failing because of French intervention.

 Only in 1839, following sustained diplomatic pressure by the Concert of Europe, would the Dutch recognize the independence of Belgium.